Sohom-chatterjee2002/Sohom-chatterjee2002/README.md

 - 👋 Hi, I’m @Sohom-chatterjee2002
+- 👨‍🎓 I'm a student of Computer Science & Engineering	🧑‍💻
 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning Web Development
 - 💞️ I’m looking to secure a challenging position in a reputable organization to expand my learning, knowledge & skills.